Woman in soft knitwear at a Mediterranean kitchen counter, illustrating meal timing and when you eat

 When You Eat Matters More Than What You Eat

 Scientists fed two groups of mice the exact same junk food.
 Same calories, same diet.
 One group got fat and sick.
 The other stayed lean and healthy.
-The only difference?
-When they ate.
-This changes everything we thought about dieting.
+The only variable was timing.
+Not willpower.
+Not calories.
+A clock.

 Key Takeaways